-3. In the Workspace dialog, on the Basic tab, accept or change the default workspace name and root.
+Otherwise, in the Workspace dialog, on the Basic tab, accept or change the default workspace name and root.

-🖵 Workspace: New prince THE people and X
+🖵 Workspace: New petters the people of ×

 B asic A dvanced

 Workspace name: new workspace_1350

 Wor k space root: C:\new workspace_1350 Browse

 S tream: Brows e

 Stream at change:

 Workspace Mappin gs:

-//spec/ //new w orkspace_1350/spec/
+V/spec/ //new w orkspace_1350/spec/

 Switch to new wo orkspace immediately

 Automatically get all revisions

 OK Cancel Help

-4. Map the workspace to the depot:
+3. Map the workspace to the depot:

-Classic depots:
+Classic depots (free-form branching):